World Ocean Journal

 This week, the World Ocean Observatory will launch World Ocean Journal, a new bi-annual electronic magazine on ocean culture, issues, and solutions to be read on your desktop, tablet, and smart phone.

 As you will see, we intend to include essays, interviews, art, exhibits and performances in a vital profile of the impact of the ocean on our lives.
-We will introduce exemplary ocean advocates, describe innovative projects, and offer perspectives and ideas to help us understand the
+We will introduce exemplary ocean advocates, describe innovative projects, and offer perspectives and ideas to help us understand the full extent of the ocean crisis and to suggest solutions and actions to mitigate destructive behaviors and to offer alternative approaches.

 In this first edition we include education, design, art, music, and personal reflection.
 You will find an excerpt from the introduction to Lincoln Paine’s extraordinary The Sea & Civilization, a one volume maritime history of the world, just released by Knopf, and sure to be one of the most important history publications of 2014.
 We also include a video interview with Dr. Darron Collins, President of the College of the Atlantic, Bar Harbor, Maine, about the synergistic relationship between the ocean and human ecology -- the inter-relationship between social conduct and the sustainability of Nature -- focusing on new interdisciplinary alternatives, economic practices, and individual and collection behaviors.
 This emphasis on change and revolutionary solutions continues in a conversation with Wendi Goldsmith, founder of the Bio-Engineering Group, on new engineering practice, ecological design, and innovative restoration projects in coastal wetlands, municipal parks, and inland waterways.